Korijn/keycmd/README.md

 This guide assumes you've also installed [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv), in order to get you the cleanest of setups. ✨

+> **Note**
+> These pyenv instructions are for pyenv on Linux and MacOS.
+If you are using pyenv-win on Windows, these instructions are most likely not 100% compatible with your setup.

 Run the following commands one by one to install keycmd into its own standalone environment:

 ```bash